-‘What I like about Soulscape is that they are not teachers; their workshops are different to, and compliment, the work we do in the classroom.’ – Head of RE, St. Crispins.
+‘What I like about Soulscape is that they are not teachers; their workshops are different to, and complement, the work we do in the classroom.’ – Head of RE, St. Crispins.

 What is REvive?